Skip to main content

 Dry mouth

 Antihistamines such as Xyzal and Zyrtec can cause a dry mouth.
-To relieve a dry mouth, you can try sucking on sugarless candy—choosing sugarless can help you avoid cavities.
-You can also sip on water throughout the day, let ice chips melt in your mouth, or try a saliva substitute product.
-Choosing low sugar, non acidic, moist foods can help as well.
-If you use mouthwash, avoid products that contains alcohol.
+To relieve a dry mouth, you can try chewing sugarless gum or sucking on sugarless candy—choosing sugarless can help you avoid cavities.
+You can also sip on water throughout the day, let ice chips melt in your mouth, or try a saliva-substitute product.
+Choosing low-sugar, non-acidic, moist foods can help as well.
+If you use mouthwash, avoid products that contain alcohol.
 Instead, choose a mouthwash designed for people with dry mouth.
 You can also use a humidifier in your room at night to add moisture to the air.

 Other side effects may occur.
 Consult your healthcare professional for a complete list of side effects.